Mabel Gardiner Hubbard: Support to aeronautical research

 Hubbard was highly intelligent but usually preferred to remain in the background while Bell conducted scientific discussions and meetings among his peers—for many decades he held regular Wednesday evening intellectual salons in their home parlour, dutifully documented in the multiple volumes of his "homenotes".
 However, Hubbard strongly believed that a heavier-than-air vehicle could be designed to fly, and she provided the inspiration and financing of about $20,000CAD to that end, a significant amount in 1907 (approximately $450,000 in 2008 dollars).

 At that time Hubbard sold some of her real estate and gave that amount of money to her husband and four others to establish the Aerial Experimental Association (AEA), for the purpose of constructing "a practical flying aerodrome", Canada's first heavier-than-air vehicle, the Silver Dart.
 Based on their scientific experiments, the aircraft they designed and built incorporated several technical innovations not previously invented for flight, including lateral control by means of ailerons.
 Partly because of her founding of the AEA, but also for founding social and educational institutions, she was named a National Historic Person in 2018.

+In popular culture

+Catherine Joell MacKinnon portrays Hubbard in episode 3 of season 11 "8 Footsteps" (October 9, 2017) of the Canadian television period detective series Murdoch Mysteries.